knative/docs/docs/bookstore/page-0.5/pg0.5-env-setup.md

 ## **What does the final deliverable for this section look like?**

-- You have a running kubernetes (k8s) cluster on your local laptop, with Knative Installed.
+- You have a running Kubernetes (k8s) cluster on your local machine, with Knative installed.
-- You have your front end application deployed as kubernetes deployment with port-forwarding to localhost:3000
+- You have your front end application deployed as Kubernetes deployment with port-forwarding to localhost:3000
 - You have your Node.js application deployed as kubernetes deployment with port-forwarding to localhost:8080

 We will be fulfilling each requirement with the order above.